The Harman Access Fund

 Now, at the 20-year mark, we honor this visionary work by establishing The Harman Access Fund to support our founder’s vision – her belief that small nonprofits make an outsized difference for real people in their local communities, and that they have big stories to tell, stories that deserve to be heard.

-- The Catalogue.
-First and foremost, the Fund will guarantee that we continue to publish our flagship print Catalogue, allow its digital cousin to flourish, and expand our reach so that the Catalogue is top of mind for all local donors who want their charitable giving to make an impact close to home.
+- The Catalog.
+First and foremost, the Fund will guarantee that we continue to publish our flagship print Catalog, a Spur Local publication, allow its digital cousin to flourish, and expand our reach so that the Catalog is top of mind for all local donors who want their charitable giving to make an impact close to home.

 - The Learning Commons.
 The fund will also support the creativity and excellence that have characterized our educational work for nonprofit partners.
 Training sessions and special convenings are tailored to a small nonprofit audience.
 A commitment to innovation means that new programs are always in development.
 For example, the Grassroots Accelerator Program supports small community organizations (budgets below $250K often below $100K) that benefit from intensive professional development, strategy creation, and collaboration.
 And the BIPOC Emerging Leader Cohort for leaders of color with less than three years’ experience as Executive Directors focuses on leadership development, peer-to-peer conversation, and shared wisdom.